xieyuheng/fidb-zero/docs/manual/en/kind-password-register.md

 thus can not be access by normal operations, such as `data`, `file` and `directory` operations.

-## .config/password-register-strategy
+## .password-register-strategy

-We use `.config/password-register-strategy` data file, to configure which directory is allow to be login target, and what `permissions` should be granted when creating `.login-token-issuer`.
+We use `.password-register-strategy` data file, to configure which directory is allow to be login target, and what `permissions` should be granted when creating `.login-token-issuer`.